 My ovaries laugh when he says kind things, yet they won’t get the chance to see you come into the world.
 You will be born of other parents, and I will remain barren and alone, or is it just the hormones telling me lies?

 I have struggled with the choices I made for a few good reasons.

 I struggle without my imaginary daughter; then I wonder if she came into the world, it would never be as I imagined.

 There’s too much horror for broken people like me, so we:

 laugh hard, and

 for so many long-winded reasons.

 I see no normal ones.
 Instead, I see many filters blocking out reality.
-I see myself and I know that life is about fate and destiny, but also about strength and courage.
+I see myself in the mirror, and I know that life is about fate and destiny, yet life is also about strength and courage.
 Life is about love, but not this anger that’s consumed me for too long.

 Sitting and feeling sadness boil into anger and resentment, I write it all out.
-Perhaps I will never have my daughter, but then perhaps no one else will too.
+Perhaps I will never have my daughter is a given now, yet perhaps so many others will not too.